rokf/lua-http-blog-example/README.md

 modules.

 The website is a portal where one can register an account and write posts.
-Posts can receive comments, be edited and deleted.
+Posts can receive comments, be edited, added to favorites and deleted.
 Users can change their password, display name and e-mail.

 Sessions are handled via cookies and an internal sessions state.
 The application also has